ZeeFcd/RockPaperScissors/README.md

 # RockPaperScissors
-This project will implement two types of Computer vision approach:
+This project will implement two types of Computer vision approaches:
 - Old school approach with the classic image proccession model
 - Today's approach with Convolutional Neural Network